robotframework/robotframework/CONTRIBUTING.rst

-`set up Git <https://help.github.com/articles/set-up-git/>`_, `fork a repository <https://help.github.com/articles/fork-a-repo/>`_ and `use pull requests <https://help.github.com/articles/using-pull-requests>`_ so we do not need to go through them in more detail here.
+`set up Git <https://help.github.com/articles/set-up-git/>`_, `fork a repository <https://help.github.com/articles/fork-a-repo/>`_ and `use pull requests <https://help.github.com/articles/using-pull-requests>`_ and we do not go through them in more detail.
 We do, however, recommend to create dedicated branches for pull requests instead of creating them based on the master branch.
 This is especially important if you plan to work on multiple pull requests at the same time.